Venice resident is 2020 Thomas Paine Award winner

 The keynote speaker was Jim Hightower, a National Public Radio commentator, writer, and New York Times bestselling author.
 Hightower engaged the crowd with home-spun Texas humor and incisive commentary on current events.

-Each year, FLVCS awards The Thomas Paine Award to a citizen who advances the promise of America by the hard work to make our communities, state, and nation better following Thomas Paine’s legacy.
+Each year, FLVCS awards The Thomas Paine Award to a citizen who advances the promise of America by the hard work to make communities, the state and the nation better following Thomas Paine’s legacy.

 Muntz, this year’s honoree, is president of Sarasota Alliance for Fair Elections, an organization that promotes election reform, campaign finance reform, and single member county commission districts.
-Thanks in a large part to Kindra, we have verified voting in Florida.
+Thanks in a large part to her, there is verified voting in Florida.
 In addition, she has headed up the statewide organization Unitarian Universalist Justice Florida which promotes justice, equity and compassion in public policy.

 Anthony Hardie, executive director of Veterans for Common Sense, received the Beyond the Call Award.
 His efforts have helped thousands of disabled and wounded veterans obtain the benefits they earned.
 His efforts focus particularly on those suffering from toxic wounds as a result of combat.